auth0/docs/articles/tutorials/data-scenarios/index.md

  `app_metadata` is used for storing supplementary data associated with authentication that is read-only for the user.
 Its three most common uses are:

-- Permissions: Features the user must unlock through their achievement in the application, a special key they are given, or any other exclusive factor that allows certain users to have privileges within the application that others do not.
+- Permissions: Priveleges granted to certain users.
+This includes features the user must unlock through their achievement in the application, a special key they are given, or any other exclusive factor that allows certain users to have privileges within the application that others do not.
-- Plans: Settings that must not be freely changed by the user without confirmation of a subscription.
+- Plans: Settings that must not be changed directly by the user without confirmation of a subscription.
 These require the user to pay or provide proof of purchase through the app to alter their in-app experience in some way.
+This includes things like a music or video streaming subsciption.
 - External IDs: Used in associating external accounts (not authentication providers) with the identity provider account that authenticated the user through Auth0.
+For example, Auth0 could use an employee ID which identifies the user's account with their employer.

 ### Example of `app_metadata`